Contrast-Security-OSS/docs/content/admin/policy_mgmt/AssessRules.md

 #### Rule configuration

 Click on a rule for a grid view of the applications to which the rule can apply.
-Use the toggles to turn each rule on or off for each application per environment. <!-- To update multiple environments at once, use the checkboxes to select the appropriate applications, and click the button to **Change Mode**; in the dialog that appears, use the dropdown menus to set a new mode for each environment. --> Click the **Done** button to save your changes.
+Use the toggles to turn each rule on or off for each application per environment.
+To update multiple environments at once, use the checkboxes to select the appropriate applications, and click the button to **Change Mode**; in the dialog that appears, use the toggles to turn the rule on or off for each environment.
+Click the **Done** button to save your changes.

 <a href="assets/images/Assess-rule-details.png" rel="lightbox" title="View rule details"><img class="thumbnail" src="assets/images/Assess-rule-details.png"/></a>